Josephrp/DataTonic/README.md

 Do not wait for accounting, legal or business intelligence reporting with uncertain quality and long review cycles.
 DataTonic accelerates the slowest part of analysis : data processing and project planning execution.

+# How it works :

+this section explains how Data Tonic works to produce what you need, consistently.

+- your request is first processed according to a statement of work
+- additional data is retrieved and stored
+- multiple agents are created based on your specific use case

+# Technology :

+this section describes how it works from a technical perspective:

+- Autogen uses a semantic-kernel function calling agent to access the internet using the google api semantic-kernel then processes the new information and stores it inside a SQL database orchestrated by Taskweaver.
+- Gemini is used in various configurations both for text using the autogen connector and for multimodal/image information processing.

 # How To Use

 Please follow the instructions in this readme exactly.